 Beyond this point, hooking up a Super Nintendo isn’t quite like an NES, but it’s closer to that than the newest Nintendo consoles.
+It’s also somewhat similar to its arch rival, the Sega Genesis.
 There are several options, and if you want to connect multiple consoles, you might want to choose one that isn’t an option for one of the others to make it easier to switch between them.

 How to hook up a Super Nintendo to HDMI

 Some newer TVs don’t have composite inputs.
 That makes connecting an SNES more difficult, and the HDMI mods for some consoles cost more than the console is worth.
 But there is one HDMI solution for the SNES that isn’t crazy expensive.

 My favorite all-around HDMI option for the SNES is the Hyperkin HDMI adapter, which costs around $30.
 The quality isn’t as high as the HDMI options for some other consoles, but unlike those, this one doesn’t require modifications and also works with the N64 and Gamecube, so it can do double or triple duty if you also own one of those consoles.
 Some people have reported audio issues with this cable.
 If that happens, using a different TV set usually clears it up.